Medically reviewed on January 3, 2018

 Before taking this medicine

-You should not use this medicine if you are allergic to tobramycin, or if you have:
+You should not use tobramycin ophthalmic if you are allergic to tobramycin, or if you have:

 a viral or fungal infection in your eye.